UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Freddie - Add the Scoville to Freddie's loot pool.
 - Jack-bot - Add Rico to Jack-bot's loot pool.
 - Yeti has a chance to drop the Short Stick, fix Short Stick only dropping at level 57.
-- Make Eista retain his Invincible moniker after "We Slass!
-3", increase Eista the Invincible's total health to roughly halfway between Wotan and Scourge.
-Add the Sacrificial Lamb to Eista loot pool.
-Make Eista have a chance to drop a DLC2 item of each type each, fatten up his drops with more money, eridium and a chance for legendary gear per item type.
 - Give the singing fish in DLC2 a small chance of producing a Fish Slap.
 - Kritchy has a chance to drop the Cure.
 - Amach has a chance to drop the Initiative.